jcvignoli/lumiere-movies/README.md

 Major changes:

+### 3.11

+Fixed cache was not properly deleted since GraphQL.
+Please delete your entire cache should you have selected "never" for the "Cache expire" in the admin cache options.
+Several bugs related to integration with Polylang plugin fixed, added the translation for popups if Polylang is used.
+Privacy explaination.

 ### 3.10.2

 Support for PHP < 8.0 totally dropped, removed str_contains().

 ### 3.10

-Starting using GraphQL, as IMDbPHP is not maintained frequently.
+Start using GraphQL, as IMDbPHP is not maintained frequently.
 Forking the library.

 ### 3.9.4